 Figure 1: Solar Battery Charger System

 Rohm has recently provided a large set of SiC power device models in the SystemVision Cloud Partner Library.
 These include MOSFETs, Diodes and Modules.
 Two of these were used in the power stage of the solar battery charging system design shown in Figure 1.
 They were key to achieving a 99.1% steady-state efficiency for this example system.
-This can be seen in the waveform viewer shown in the upper right of the schematic, comparing the solar panel output power and the battery input power.
+This can be seen in the waveform viewer on the right side of the schematic, which shows the battery input power divided by the output power from the solar panels.

 This is obviously not a complete design implementation.
 It is intended only to help designers assess the performance and energy losses of the hysteresis controlled buck converter power stage.
 It provides a realistic system context for that stage, including the complex behavior of the source (solar panel), the load (battery), and the control elements that would be needed to support peak power tracking (PPT)* under variable sunlight operating conditions.

 Since this is a “Live” design you can change any of the key parameter values (highlighted in blue), and then run a new simulation to see the results of that change.
 These parameters include:

 - Irradiance; sets the sunlight-level operating condition, which affects the power output capability of the solar panel as discussed below

 - Panel current (command); sets the target panel current level for the converter

 - Gate drive parameters; defines the voltage level, edge-rates (turn-on, turn-off) and driver output resistance that controls the gate of the SiC MOSFET